jaymcgavren/jaymcgavren.github.io/_posts/2023-02-22-roadwarden-game-design-analysis.markdown

 Taking a Scholar specialty opened a new option (craft gunpowder) when encountering a pack of griffons.
 It was represented simply, as a new dialogue path.

+I get the impression that different classes substantially change the way one plays the game, however; changing when one must rest and how long, and how one approaches confrontations.

 ### Imagery